Citation, DOI, disclosures and article data

-The fracture haematoma initiates the healing response.
-Within 48 hours, chemotactic signalling mechanisms attract the inflammatory cells necessary to promote the healing process.
+The fracture hematoma initiates the healing response.
+Within 48 hours, chemotactic signaling mechanisms attract the inflammatory cells necessary to promote the healing process.

-Within 7-14 days, granulation tissue is formed between the fragments, leading to vascularisation of the haematoma.
+Within 7-14 days, granulation tissue is formed between the fragments, leading to vascularization of the hematoma.
 On radiographs, there may be increased lucency of the fracture during this stage due to bone resorption.

 Progenitor cells within the granulation tissue proliferate and begin to differentiate into fibroblasts and chondroblasts.
 They produce an extracellular organic matrix of fibrous tissue and cartilage, wherein woven bone is deposited by osteoblasts.
 This stage usually lasts 4-16 weeks.
 The newly formed callus is still damageable by shear forces, whereas axial traction and pressure promote matrix formation.

 The mesh of woven bone is then replaced by lamellar bone, which is organized parallel to the axis of the bone.

 Eventually, remodeling of the bone takes place, restoring its normal cortical structure depending on load distribution.
 This is an ongoing process that may last for several years.
 In children, remodeling occurs faster than in adults and may compensate for malunion to some degree.